 I use 4-ounce mason jars.
 This recipe will make approximately 24-25 four ounce jars.
 Since there are not any preservatives in this recipe I like to use smaller jars.
 I also gift nearly all of them to friends and family so I am typically only left with a 3-6 month supply, smaller jars just work better 🙂

-So make your own, or give mine a try.
-Either way, I challenge you to rethink your beauty routine and the chemicals that you are slathering on each day.
-Your skin will thank you.
+I hope this inspires you to rethink your beauty routine and the chemicals that you may be slathering on each day.
+Your skin will thank you 🙂

 (Large Batch) DIY Whipped Lavender Lotion with Coconut Oil